 Septoplasty is surgery to correct any problems in the nasal septum, the wall inside the nose that separates the nostrils.

-Your surgeon will make a cut inside the wall on one side of your nose.
+The surgeon makes a cut inside the wall on one side of your nose.

 The main reasons for this surgery are: